-Submit requests for trainings and technical assistance here.
+Submit requests for trainings or requests for technical assistance.
 Technical assistance can include phone or in-person meetings to help you answer specific questions or workshop issues your school is addressing.
 We aim to respond to all requests within 5 business days.

-Training sessions can be tailored to specific audiences, such as school nurses, counselors, health and physical education teachers.
-The majority of sessions, however, provide a general introduction to topics relating the LGBTQ students, and are based on the following format:
+Training sessions can be tailored to specific audiences, such as school nurses, counselors, physical education instructors, and special education teachers.
+The majority of sessions, however, provide a general introduction to creating a safe and inclusive space for LGBTQ students, and are based on the following format:

 “An Act Relative to Gender Identity, which became effective in 2012, protects students from discrimination based on gender identity, as well as sexual orientation.
 This session will review the laws, policies, resources, and best practices for supporting lesbian, gay, bisexual, transgender, queer and questioning students.

 “By the end of this workshop, participants will:

 - Be able to articulate and use correct LGBTQ terms and definitions;

 - Understand the experiences of LGBTQ students and families;

 - Have reviewed ESE policy guidance as it relates to students, families and staff;

 - Be aware of the factors that promote resilience and positive outcomes for LGBTQ students; and

 - Have a plan to use the content learned.”